Eddie Izzard: Personal life

-In the past, Izzard identified as a transvestite, and has also called herself "a lesbian trapped in a man's body" and "a complete boy plus half girl".
+In the past, Izzard identified as a transvestite and has also called herself "a lesbian trapped in a man's body" and "a complete boy plus half girl".
 According to her memoir Believe Me, she first cross-dressed in public at the age of 23 with the help of a lesbian friend, an experience which ended in a verbal confrontation with three 13-year-old girls who had followed Izzard home from a public toilet.

 She started to publicly identify as transvestite in venues such as the Edinburgh Festival as early as 1992.
 She states that the way she dresses is neither part of her performance, nor a sexual fetish: "I don't call it drag; I don't even call it cross-dressing.
 It's just wearing a dress.
 It's not about artifice.
 It's about me just expressing myself."
 She remarks in Unrepeatable, "Women wear what they want and so do I." She has expressed a personal conviction that being transgender is caused by genetics and that, someday, this will be scientifically proven.
-Izzard, in preparation for that day, has had her own genome sequenced.
+In preparation for that day, she has had her own genome sequenced.

 Izzard keeps her romantic life private, citing the wishes of her companions not wanting to become content for her show.
 She once dated Irish singer Sarah Townsend, whom Izzard first met while running a venue at the Edinburgh Festival Fringe in 1989.
 Townsend later created the documentary Believe: The Eddie Izzard Story.

 Izzard is an atheist.
 During the 2008 Stripped tour, she said, "I was warming the material up in New York, where one night, literally on stage, I realised I didn't believe in God at all.
 I just didn't think there was anyone upstairs."
 She has since described herself as a spiritual atheist, saying, "I don't believe in the guy upstairs, I believe in us."

-Izzard supports Crystal Palace FC, and became an associate director at the club on 16 July 2012.
-She is also an accomplished train modeller.
+Izzard supports Crystal Palace and became an associate director at the club on 16 July 2012.
+She is also a train modeller.